 Slick Trick Magnum

 Alcatraz bladelock system, .035 Lutz blades–the Slick Trick Magnum could make our list just for the names of its features.
-It just so happens, though, that it’s also a brutal steel chisel-point broadhead that gives you an edge–or four of them, rather–on the hunt.
+It just so happens, though, that it’s also a brutal steel chisel tip broadhead that gives you an edge–or four of them, rather–on the hunt.